By Brendon Schrader

 How is our workplace changing?
 Are leaders really keeping up with what workers are looking for at work?

-This month I went to a great discussion with the folks at Gallup Minneapolis.
-The group of business leaders got together to talk through Gallup’s 2017 State of the American Workplace report.
+Gallup Minneapolis hosted a group of business leaders to talk through Gallup’s 2017 State of the American Workplace report.
 The message I heard loud and clear from their research: Employees want to do more at work than just show up and collect a check.
 They want purpose.
 And the big question for anyone who hires or manages people is: Do your employees want what your workplace is selling?

 Gallup collected data from almost 200,000 U.S. employees.
 I dug into the report and pulled out the research that’s most interesting to agency and marketing organization leaders.
 Here’s what Gallup found.